-Carlos and I sat down at a table with a prime view of the square and all its people action.
-Carlos ordered us a simple but elegant meal: a plate of cured ham, patatas bravas (chunks of potatoes with tomato sauce) and glasses of robust local red wine.
+Carlos and I sat down at a table with a prime view of the square and all its people-action.
+Carlos ordered us a simple but elegant meal: a plate of cured ham, patatas bravas (chunks of potatoes with tomato sauce), and glasses of robust local red wine.
 When the ham arrived, he told of his grandpa thinly carving a jamón, supported in a jamonero (ham holder) during Christmas, painting a holiday image that reminded me of my dad carving the turkey at Thanksgiving.

 The Plaza Mayor is just the starting point for a Salamanca visit.
-Salamanca's University, the oldest in Spain (1230), was one of Europe's leading centers of learning for 400 years.
+Salamanca's university, the oldest in Spain (from around 1218), was one of Europe's leading centers of learning for 400 years.
 Columbus came here for travel tips.
 Today many Americans enjoy its excellent summer program.
 The old lecture halls around the central cloister, where many of Spain's Golden Age heroes studied, are open to the public.
 Some of the rooms are still used by the university for prestigious academic ceremonies.
 The entrance portal of the university is a great example of Spain's Plateresque style (Spain's version of Flamboyant Gothic) — the style named for masonry so intricate it looks like silverwork.

-In the University's Hall of Fray Luis de León, the tables and benches are made of narrow wooden beams, whittled down by centuries of studious doodling.
-The professor used to speak from the church-threatening catedra (pulpit).
+In the university's Hall of Fray Luis de León, the tables and benches are made of narrow wooden beams, whittled down by centuries of studious doodling.
+The professor used to speak from the church-threatening cátedra (pulpit).
 It was here that freethinking Fray Luis de León angered Inquisition forces by bringing the scriptures to the people in their own language.
 After being jailed and tortured for five years, he returned to his place and started his first post-imprisonment lecture with, "As we were saying..."

 Near the university stands the Church of San Esteban, dedicated to St. Stephen (Esteban) the martyr.
 The church contains impressive cloisters, a pantheon of tombs, and a museum with illustrated 16th-century choir books.
 But everything is overwhelmed by the church's Churriguera altarpiece, a textbook example of the style named after the artist.
 Quietly ponder the gold-plated cottage cheese as tourists shake their heads and say "too much" in their mother tongue.